-State Description Connected ((p)) Wireless connectivity is active using WiFi, Bluetooth, or USB cellular modem.
-For Wifi, this is the normal operating state.
-For Bluetooth or cellular modem, this icon appears only when a transmission is requested.
+State Description Connected Wireless connectivity is active using Wi-Fi, or USB cellular modem.
+For Wi-Fi, this is the normal operating state.
+For cellular modem, this icon appears only when a transmission is requested.
 Not connected Wireless connectivity is inactive.
-If a WiFi access point is selected, this icon indicates the selected network cannot connect due to incorrect configuration or weak/no signal strength.
-If the unit is configured to use Bluetooth or cellular modem, the unit will show this icon until a transmission is requested.
+If a Wi-Fi access point is selected, this icon indicates the selected network cannot connect due to incorrect configuration or weak/no signal strength.
+If the unit is configured to use Bluetooth or cellular modem, the unit will show this icon until a transmission is requested or a peer-to-peer connection becomes active.
+Bluetooth Connected Bluetooth tethering (to a phone) or a Bluetooth peer-to-peer connection is active.
 Failed Wireless communication hardware has failed.
 Ethernet Connected Replaces the wireless icon when Ethernet is enabled.
 An adapter is connected, and the connection is operating.
-Ethernet Not Connected Replaces the wireless icon when Ethernet is enabled.An Ethernet adapter is connected, but the connection is not operating.
+Ethernet Not Connected Replaces the wireless icon when all of the following are true: Ethernet is enabled.
+Wireless is disabled.
+An Ethernet adapter is connected but the connection is not active.
 No icon All wireless connectivity is disabled.